wp-plugins/clicky-analytics/readme.txt

 This plugin automatically inserts <a href="http://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> tracking code in each page of your website.

-Authorized users can also view statistics like Visitors and Top Searches, on frontend, at the end of each article.
+Authorized users can also view Clicky statistics like visitors and yop searches, on frontend, at the end of each article.

-Dashboard features:
+Clicky Admin Dashboard features:

 - you can access your website's basic statistics in a widget on your Admin Dashboard
 - cache feature, this improves loading speeds